 Social Interaction Goals

-Social interaction goals for preschoolers are less focused on the PLAY but now focusing more on the back-and-forth with a partner.
-Watch any playground or preschool classroom, and you will see a broad range of skills, from kids who don’t interact much with their peers to full, planned out, and coordinated imaginary play schemes.
+Social emotional goal examples in the area of Social Interaction are less focused on the PLAY but now focusing more on the back-and-forth with a partner.
+Watch any playground or preschool classroom, and you will see a broad range of skills, from kids who don't interact much with their peers to full, planned out, and coordinated imaginary play schemes.
 Again, find where your student is developmentally, and build from there!

 Goals in this domain may include appropriate behavior near a peer, showing interest, initiating an interaction, imitating a peer, greetings, sharing, attention seeking, interactive verbal behavior, joining an interaction, adjusting behavior according to peers, stating what others like/dislike, delivering a message, waiting to interrupt, holding a conversation, identifying social scenarios, peer conflict debrief, and participating in non-preferred activities.
 So much you can do!

 Here are a few sample IEP goals to target social interactions: